PLAY Airlines Flight Delay and Cancellation Compensation

 PLAY Airlines Flight Cancellation Compensation

-If your flight gets cancelled less than two weeks before you’re supposed to leave, you may be entitled to compensation as much as €600.
-But keep in mind – the airline can avoid paying if they offer you an alternative flight that doesn’t mess up your plans too much.
+In the event of a flight cancellation less than two weeks before you’re supposed to leave, you might get compensation up to €600.
+But there’s a catch – the airline can avoid paying if they offer you an alternative flight that doesn’t significantly disrupt your travel.

 Advance NoticeRe-routing Requirements